Jury finds Jennifer Crumbley, the Michigan school shooter’s mother, guilty of manslaughter

 A gag order by the judge prevented McDonald and defense attorney Shannon Smith from speaking to reporters.

 On the morning of Nov.
 30, 2021, school staff members were concerned about a violent drawing of a gun, bullet and wounded man, accompanied by desperate phrases, on Ethan Crumbley's math assignment.
-His parents were called to the school for a meeting with school staff, but they didn't take the boy home.
+His parents were called to the school for a brief meeting, but they didn't take the boy home.

 A few hours later, Ethan Crumbley pulled a handgun from his backpack and shot 10 students and a teacher.
 No one had checked the backpack.

-The gun was the Sig Sauer 9 mm his father, James Crumbley, purchased with him just four days earlier.
+The gun was the Sig Sauer 9 mm his father had purchased with him just four days earlier.
 Jennifer Crumbley had taken her son to a shooting range that same weekend.

-“You're the last adult to have possession of that gun,” assistant prosecutor Marc Keast said while cross-examining Jennifer Crumbley last week.
+“You're the last adult to have possession of that gun,” assistant prosecutor Marc Keast said while cross-examining the mother last week.
 “You saw your son shoot the last practice round before the (school) shooting on Nov.
 30. You saw how he stood. ...
 He knew how to use the gun."

 Besides 17-year-old Justin Shilling and 17-year old Madisyn Baldwin, Hana St. Juliana, 14, and Tate Myre, 16, were also killed.
 Seven people were wounded.